kubernetes/kubernetes/docs/proposals/security-context-constraints.md

 ## Default PodSecurityPolicy And Overrides

-In order to establish policy for service accounts and users there must be a way to identify the default set of constraints that is to be used.
+In order to establish policy for service accounts and users, there must be a way to identify the default set of constraints that is to be used.
 This is best accomplished by using groups.
-As mentioned above, groups may be used by the authentication/authorization layer to ensure that every user maps to at least one group (with a default example of `system:authenticated`) and it is up to the cluster administrator to ensure that a PodSecurityPolicy object exists that references the group.
+As mentioned above, groups may be used by the authentication/authorization layer to ensure that every user maps to at least one group (with a default example of `system:authenticated`) and it is up to the cluster administrator to ensure that a `PodSecurityPolicy` object exists that references the group.

-If an administrator would like to provide a user with a changed set of security context permissions they may do the following:
+If an administrator would like to provide a user with a changed set of security context permissions, they may do the following:

-1. Create a new PodSecurityPolicy object and add a reference to the user or a group that the user belongs to.
+1. Create a new `PodSecurityPolicy` object and add a reference to the user or a group that the user belongs to.
-1. Add the user (or group) to an existing PodSecurityPolicy object with the proper elevated privileges.
+1. Add the user (or group) to an existing `PodSecurityPolicy` object with the proper elevated privileges.

 ## Admission

-Admission control using an authorizer allows the ability to control the creation of resources based on capabilities granted to a user.
-In terms of the PodSecurityPolicy it means that an admission controller may inspect the user info made available in the context to retrieve and appropriate set of policies for validation.
+Admission control using an authorizer provides the ability to control the creation of resources based on capabilities granted to a user.
+In terms of the `PodSecurityPolicy`, it means that an admission controller may inspect the user info made available in the context to retrieve an appropriate set of policies for validation.

 The appropriate set of PodSecurityPolicies is defined as all of the policies available that have reference to the user or groups that the user belongs to.